Analyse, synthesise, and assimilate research

 See how a study compares to previous research

 [.number-box-cms]1[.number-box-cms][.text-col-1]Say you want to drill down on the details, and see how a specific study compares to previous research.
-In your flashcard, scroll down to the Comparative analysis section and expand it.[.text-col-1]
+In your flashcard, scroll down to the Research comparison section and expand it.[.text-col-1]

 • How the study differs from previous research